jakecleary/ultrapress-framework/README.md

 # UltraPress

+## Not just another Wordpress theme

 A theme boilerplate that utilizes the MVC pattern to bring structure and sanity to Wordpress development.

+**Note:** for the library that supports UltraPress, see [jakecleary/ultrapress-library](https://github.com/jakecleary/ultrapress-library/).

 **Early in development.
 All ideas, features, and documentation subject to change.**